Topological pressure for conservative $C^1$-diffeomorphisms with no dominated splitting: Introduction

 \

-Based on the above general results for a compact Riemannian manifold of arbitrary dimension, we have some results for conservative diffeomorphisms of compact surfaces.
-We first recall some results for conservative diffeomorphisms on compact surfaces.
+Based on the above general results for a compact Riemannian manifold of arbitrary dimension, we have some results for conservative non-Anosov diffeomorphisms of compact surfaces. \footnote{For an area-preserving diffeomorphism, if it has a dominated splitting on a compact invariant set, then the splitting is hyperbolic.
+So $\mathcal{E}_{\omega} (M)$ is the interior of the set of all non-Anosov diffeomorphisms on $M$.} We first recall some results for conservative diffeomorphisms on compact surfaces.

 Let $p$ be a periodic point of period $m$ for a conservative diffeomorphism $f$ on the compact surface $M$.
 We will call $p$ an \emph{elliptic periodic point} if the linear operator $D_pf^m: T_pM \mapsto T_pM$ has only eigenvalues of norm $1$ but not equal to $1$.
 In the conservative setting, this means that it has two conjugate complex eigenvalues on the unit circle.
 By a result of S. Newhouse in \cite{10.2307/2374000}, we know that for a generic diffeomorphism in $\mathcal{E}_{\omega} (M)$, the set of all elliptic periodic orbits are dense in $M$ and each elliptic orbit can be approximated by hyperbolic periodic orbits.
 This shows that there are many points with only zero Lyapunov exponents.
 A result by J. Bochi \cite{bochi_2002} shows that for $C^1$ generic conservative diffeomorphismon on surfaces, either the diffeomorphism is Anosov or the set of points with only zero Lyapunov exponents has full Lebesgue measure.This result was announced by R. $\tmop{Ma \tilde{n} \acute{e}}$ around 1980 without a published proof.
-We want to know if there is an ergodic equilibrium state with only zero Lyapunov exponents.
+Here we address the question of whether there is an ergodic equilibrium state with only zero Lyapunov exponents.